 I have always been fascinated by these stories, and trees hold a very special place in my heart.
 They are so majestic, with their roots entombed deep in the earth and their branches stretching up towards the heavens.
 So I thought I’d repurpose a bicycle wheel to make one and remind us that “Everything is connected.
 All religions, all cultures, and all people.”

-To make the tree of life you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
+To make the tree of life, you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
 A 12 gauge wire is about 2 mm thick (1/12″).
 I love using jewelry wire to create art.
 It’s super easy to work with.
-If you can’t find jewelry wire, normal wire will work too.
+If you can’t find jewelry wire, baling wire will work too.
 It’s just a little more difficult to twist.
-The amount you use will depend on the size of your bicycle wheel or whatever round form you’re using.
+The amount you use will depend on the size of your bicycle wheel or whatever round form you use.
 You also need some snips to cut the wire.

 If the rim still has the spokes remove them first.